 You can usually give 30 days’ written notice to extend or end a month-to-month after your base term.
 Newer state rules limit most residential security deposits to one month’s rent, so you should ask to roll your deposit to any extension without new fees.

-You’ll see four main categories when you shop furnished short-term housing in Oceanside.
-Each serves shift workers differently, so weigh convenience against control and cost.
+There are four main categories of furnished short-term housing in Oceanside, and each serves shift workers differently.
+Weigh convenience against control and cost before making your shortlist.

 You should build a simple scoring sheet and apply it consistently.